maxwagn/GouaniaPhylogeographyCrete/README.md

 Raw sequencing data are available from ENA (accession numbers mentioned in the publicaton).

-Intermediate and processed data for local analysis are not included in this repository but are availbale under: https://doi.org/10.6084/m9.figshare.32686272
+Intermediate and processed data for local analysis are not included in this repository but are available under: https://doi.org/10.6084/m9.figshare.32686272

 ## Reproducibility